cjohansen/portfolio/README.md

 Currently supported key/value pairs:

 - `:title` - Give the scene a nice string name
-- `:args` - The initial arguments passed to the component function
+- `:param` - The initial parameter passed to the component function
 - `:on-mount` - A function called when the scene is initially mounted.
 The function is passed the component arguments.
 - `:on-unmount` - A function called when the scene is removed from the DOM.
 The